-There's an excellent reason three of Covey's steps involve others: Habit Four is Think win/win, Habit Five is Seek first to understand, then to be understood, and Habit Six is Synergize.
+There's an excellent reason three of Covey's steps involve others: think win/win; seek first to understand, then to be understood; and synergize.
 The interaction with others gives more energy and better results than working separately.
 Let people who can help you come into your life and into your day-and let them help you.
 Get over the loner thing.
 Management is the art of getting results from other people.
 To better manage your life, include other people-and be grateful for them.
 The process helps them as well.
 For that reason, be sure to help others.
 Look for opportunities to do so and take them.
 Do it only for the service; you will be the richer for it.
-Results are gained through other people-anything else is just ego.

 And as you work on yourself, the changes you see in the mirror will start to be changes in your entire world, more and more each day.
-As Wayne Dyer says, "Change the way you look at things, and the things you look at change."